Flood Warning issued for Johnson, Laurens, Washington, Wilkinson by NWS - NewsBreak

 Flood Warning issued for Johnson, Laurens, Washington, Wilkinson by NWS

-Effective: 2021-10-12 11:54:00 EDT Expires: 2021-10-13 20:40:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-10-13 05:47:00 EDT Expires: 2021-10-13 23:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
+Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
+Caution is urged when walking near riverbanks.
 Additional information is available at weather.gov/atlanta.
-Target Area: Johnson; Laurens; Washington; Wilkinson The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Abbeville affecting Dodge, Wilcox and Telfair Counties.
-Ocmulgee River near Hawkinsville affecting Pulaski and Bleckley Counties.
-Oconee River near Dublin affecting Wilkinson, Laurens, Washington and Johnson Counties.
-Oconee River near Oconee affecting Wilkinson, Washington and Johnson Counties.
-The Flood Warning remains in effect The Flood Warning continues for the Oconee River near Dublin. * Until tomorrow evening. * At 10:45 AM EDT Tuesday the stage was 22.8 feet and slowly falling. * Flood stage is 21 feet. * Minor flooding is occurring and is forecast. * Forecast...The river is expected to fall below flood stage tomorrow afternoon and continue falling to 3.3 feet Sunday morning. * Impact...At 23 feet, Minor flooding continues in the woodlands and natural flood plain along the river upstream and downstream from the gage on U.S. Highway 80.
-Flooding will increase on some dirt river access roads.
-The water level will be at least one foot deep in some sections of the roads.alerts.weather.gov
+Target Area: Johnson; Laurens; Washington; Wilkinson The Flood Warning continues for the following rivers in Georgia Oconee River near Dublin affecting Wilkinson, Laurens, Washington and Johnson Counties.
+The Flood Warning remains in effect The Flood Warning continues for the Oconee River near Dublin. * Until late this evening. * At 4:45 AM EDT Wednesday the stage was 21.7 feet and falling. * Flood stage is 21 feet. * Minor flooding is occurring and is forecast. * Forecast...The river is expected to fall below flood stage late this evening. * Impact...At 22 feet, minor flooding continues in the woodlands and natural flood plain along the river upstream and downstream from the gage on U.S. Highway 80.
+Portions of some dirt river access roads will begin to flood.alerts.weather.gov

 Comments / 0